learnlatex/learnlatex.github.io/en/lesson-08.md

 In order to typeset a `tabular` we have to tell LaTeX how many columns will be needed and how they should be aligned.
-This is done in a mandatory argument &ndash; often referred to as the table preamble &ndash; to the `tabular` environment, in which you specify the columns by using single-letter names, so called preamble-tokens.
+This is done in a mandatory argument &ndash; often referred to as the table preamble &ndash; to the `tabular` environment, in which you specify the columns by using single-letter names, called preamble-tokens.
 The available column types are:

 <!-- don't line wrap this table, markdown seems to not support this -->